Leslie Berlowitz: Resignation

 In June 2013, Berlowitz was accused by the Boston Globe of embellishing her résumé in the course of writing grant proposals for the American Academy, falsely claiming to have earned a PhD degree in English from New York University.
-Berlowitz was also accused of drawing excessive compensation and manipulating the Academy's election process.
+Berlowitz was also accused of drawing excessive compensation and manipulating the academy's election process.
 Following calls by the Washington Post and the Boston Globe for her resignation, Berlowitz resigned her position in July 2013.
 In the wake of press attacks on Berlowitz, however, former Ambassador to Afghanistan and U.S. Army Lt.
 General Karl Eikenberry and former Tennessee Governor Phil Bredesen wrote to the Boston Globe in her support.

-Selected works
+Personal life

+On April 20, 1970, the New York Times announced the marriage one day earlier of Leslie Ruth Cohen and James W. Tuttleton, an instructor at New York University.